 Other Ways to Diversify Your Investments

 Another possibility is to opt for low-risk short-term investments, such as certificates of deposit (CDs).
-A CD is a savings account that requires you to keep your funds in it for a fixed amount of time and allows you to earn a fixed interest rate along the way.
-A diversification strategy can also involve holding some funds in cash, just in case the bottom falls out on other investments.
+A CD is a savings account that requires you to keep your funds locked up for a set amount of time (typically a few months to a few years), in exchange it pays you a fixed interest rate that may be higher than a traditional savings account.

 Choose how you want to invest.

-Diversification can help reduce some investment risk.
-It cannot guarantee profit or protect against loss in a declining market.
+Investment Risk: Diversification can help reduce some investment risk.
+It cannot guarantee profit, or fully protect in a down market.